 Cats metabolically are designed to use higher levels of protein and fats for energy than omnivores.
-Their metabolism is limited in it’s ability to lower the glucose loads post eating so instead of being used for or stored as muscle energy, it is stored as fat.
-High amounts of dietary carbohydrates increase this glucose load and actually decrease cats ability to digest protein as well.
+Their metabolism is limited in its ability to lower the glucose loads post eating, so instead of being used for or stored as muscle energy, it is stored as fat.
+High amounts of dietary carbohydrates increase this glucose load and decrease cat’s ability to digest protein.

-A 2011 study by the Association for Pet Obesity Prevention found that over 50% of cats were either overweight or obese.
+A 2011 study by the Association for Pet Obesity Prevention found that over 50% of cats were overweight or obese.
 Wikipedia defines obesity as a medical condition in which excess body fat has accumulated to the extent that it may have an adverse effect on health, leading to reduced life expectancy and/or increased health problems.
-House cats fed energy dense, high-starch, dry foods take in more caloric energy then they need and this gets stored as fat.
-Most cats are relatively inactive which contributes to their propensity to put weight on.
+House cats fed energy-dense, high-starch, dry foods take in more caloric energy then they need, which is stored as fat.
+Most cats are relatively inactive, which contributes to their propensity to put weight on.
 And the more weight they put on, the less active they become spiraling into a circle of health problems.

 Cats eating commercial dry food will take in about half the water of cats fed canned food.
 Of all the recommendations for cats having urinary problems such as chronic infections and crystals in the urine, increasing water intake and keeping proper hydration is perhaps the most important.
 How many urinary issues would be avoided on a canned food diet alone?

-A landmark paper that was written over ten years ago (link below), pointed out these distinctions, but still the veterinary community has been slow to recommend an all or even mostly meat diet for cats.
-Owners still mostly prefer the convenience of dry cat food to that of canned or raw.
+A landmark paper that was written over ten years ago (link below), pointed out these distinctions.
+However, still, the veterinary community has been slow to recommend an all or even mostly meat diet for cats.
+Owners always mostly prefer the convenience of dry cat food to that of canned or raw.
 We often hear of fat cats who will not even eat anything that is not kibble.
 Food manufacturers add flavor enhancers to their dry foods that appeal to cats.
-I won’t even go into heavily processed food such as the semi-moist, spongy cats foods that can also contain sugar derivatives among other processed ingredients.
+I won’t even go into heavily processed food such as the semi-moist, spongy cats foods that can also contain sugar derivatives, among other processed ingredients.
 Yes, they do supplement these foods to provide synthesized amino acids and vitamins necessary for proper feline health.
-But suffice it to say there is enough information available today that explains the health benefits of real food versus processed food, for humans as well as animals.
+But suffice it to say there is enough information available today that explains the health benefits of real food versus processed food for humans as well as animals.
 Read some Michael Pollan if you need convincing.
 But you still need to read your labels!
-There are lot of canned cat foods that also contain more vegetables and grains then carnivores should have.
+There are a lot of canned cat foods that also contain more vegetables and grains then carnivores should have.